 Many reasons for needing SR-22 insurance stem from traffic-related violations, but there are a few other reasons someone might need to obtain this form.
 In Georgia, anyone who fails to meet their child support obligations can have their driver’s license suspended.
 If you fail to make child support payments, the state may suspend your driver’s license.

 9. Applying for a Hardship License

 A hardship license is sometimes issued when a driver’s regular license is suspended or revoked.
 A hardship license lets you drive in certain situations, which is usually to and from work.
 If you’re applying for a hardship license after a suspension, you may be required to have SR-22 insurance.

 What to Do If You Need SR-22 Car Insurance

-If you need SR-22 insurance, you’ll typically be notified by the courts or the DMV.
-However, if you’re unsure, you can contact your local DMV office and ask about requirements for SR-22 coverage in Georgia.
-You should especially know for sure if you’ve experienced any of the reasons above, such as a DUI conviction or driving while uninsured.
+If you need SR-22 insurance, you will receive a notification from the courts or the Georgia DMV.
+However, if you’re unsure, you can contact your local DMV office and ask about SR-22 requirements.

 Once you know you need the SR-22 form, contact your auto insurance company and ask your agent about SR-22 insurance.
-Some insurance companies don’t file SR-22 forms, so you’ll need to know for sure if your insurer can do this.
+Some insurance companies don’t file SR-22 forms, so you’ll need to ensure your insurer can do this.

-If your insurer does file SR-22 forms, they can file it with the appropriate state department and you’ll be sent a copy.
+If your insurer does file SR-22 forms, they can file the documents with the appropriate state department.
 There is a fee, usually of $15-$25, for filing this form.
 If your current insurance carrier does not file SR-22 forms, you’ll need to find one that does.

-If you were injured because of the other driver violated a traffic law, John Foy & Associates can help you seek financial recovery for your damages.
-For a FREE consultation, call us today at 404-400-4000 or fill out the online form to get started.
+If you were injured because another driver violated a traffic law, John Foy & Associates can help you seek financial recovery for your damages.
+For a free consultation, call us at 404-400-4000 or fill out our online form to get started.